Last Updated on

 Make your milkshakes and freeze them in different moulds.
 Surprise your kid with a lollipop as an evening snack instead of a glass of milk.

 Figuring out how to get a child to drink milk can be a challenge for most parents.
-By opting for a few strategies and making it an activity where you join them too, you can help him enjoy milk.
+By opting for a few strategies and making it an activity where you join your child too, you can help him enjoy milk.
+Find quirky, fun ways to get your child to drink milk, and you won’t have to worry about any tantrums coming your way!